epics-docs/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 EGUF field should be 10 and the EGUL field should be -10.
 In all cases, the EGU field is a string that contains the text to indicate the units of the value.

+The distinction between the LINEAR and SLOPE settings for the LINR field are in how the conversion parameters are calculated:

+With LINEAR conversion the user must set EGUL and EGUF to the lowest and highest possible engineering units values respectively that can be converted by the hardware.
+The device support knows the range of the raw data and calculates ESLO and EOFF from them.

+SLOPE conversion requires the user to calculate the appropriate scaling and offset factors and put them directly in ESLO and EOFF.

 There are three formulas to know when considering the linear conversion parameters.
 The conversion from measured value to engineering units is